wei11223344/Ash-JS-script/README.md

 # Ash-JS-script
 # Step by step tutorial on how to import
 # Open main javascript file
-# Copy the code into any code editor
+# Download the code and open the file with a code editor and write your code
-# you can use this cheat sheet to help you
-# newdiv color, sizex, sizey, name
-# addappendchild part(body) thing(div)
-# button text onclick
-# iframe URL sizex sizey
-# blookethack2coins Coins
-# spamblookbuy
-# globalselldupes
-# simulateblookunlock pack random
-# header text, id
-# appendname id, var
-# anyblook
+# for a list of things you can do check the syntax file.